Family Devotions and Spiritual Awakenings Scott Pauley

 Church altars are used two or three times a week, but family altars can be used every day.
 Someone has suggested that the greatest Bible institute in the world is a father reading the Bible to his family.
 And nothing brings unity to a home like prayer.

-• Begin by developing a prayer relationship with your spouse.
+Begin by developing a prayer relationship with your spouse

-Pastor Sexton has said for many years that you do not truly know the heart of your husband or wife until you hear them pray.
+Pastor Clarence Sexton said for many years that you do not truly know the heart of your husband or wife until you hear them pray.
 There is power in two people praying together.
 This is a part of the “oneness” that God intended for marriage.
+Dad and Mom must set the example.
+We cannot expect our children to be what we are not willing to be.

-• Make the family devotions enjoyable.
+Make the family devotions enjoyable

 Family devotions do not have to be long, but they must be meaningful.
 Plan the few minutes you will have together.
 It should not be haphazard.
-We started years ago with a set of Family Devotional Guides (CrownChristianPublications.com).

 Begin by praying with children from the earliest ages.
 Use brief Bible stories and make them come alive to young children.
 Sanctified imagination is a good thing!
 Teach by example that the Word of God is not boring – God’s truth is exciting.
-As the family grows, use these moments to emphasize age appropriate things.
+As the family grows, use these moments to emphasize age-appropriate things.

-• Encourage everyone to be involved.
+Encourage everyone to be involved.

 Allow each person to voice their prayer to God.
 Share prayer requests.
 Discuss how the Scripture applies to everyday life.
 Encourage children to ask questions and take time to answer them.
 Talk about blessings and answers to prayer.

-• Give the family altar proper priority.
+Give the family altar proper priority

 Find a time that every family member can participate without being rushed.
 As much as possible, try to be consistent each day.
 Turn off all distractions and encourage everyone’s attention to be on the Lord and His Word.
 Plan to have the devotional time before other lesser things.
 Make it important because it is!

-• Plan some variety.
+Plan some variety

 The condition of our churches and the needs of our nation demand a revival in our homes.

-Thomas Boston was burdened over the cold spiritual state of his church.
+Thomas Boston was burdened by the cold spiritual state of his church.
 It was not only cold, but practically empty.
 He decided that the way to bring revival to his church and community was to establish the family altar in every home.
 He went from home to home, leading people to Christ and establishing family altars.
 After nearly three years, revival fires were burning in his church, and multitudes of rejoicing saints and seeking sinners would crowd the church every Sunday.
 Richard Baxter followed exactly the same procedure in his spiritually cold parish, with exactly the same results!

 Perhaps this is what we have been missing all along.
 God always meets people who are serious about seeking Him.
 This lesson is not just for young people approaching marriage.
 This is for all of us who long to see a spiritual awakening begin in our land.
 May God begin it in our homes.